Support & Resources

 What it XOLAIR?

 XOLAIR® (omalizumab) for subcutaneous use is an injectable prescription medicine used to treat:

-- moderate to severe persistent asthma in patients 6 years of age or older whose asthma symptoms are not controlled by asthma medicines called inhaled corticosteroids.
-A skin or blood test is performed to see if a patient has allergies to year-round allergens.
+- moderate to severe persistent asthma in people 6 years of age and older whose asthma symptoms are not well controlled with asthma medicines called inhaled corticosteroids.
+A skin or blood test is performed to see if you have allergies to year-round allergens.
 It is not known if XOLAIR is safe and effective in people with asthma under 6 years of age.

 - chronic spontaneous urticaria (CSU, previously referred to as chronic idiopathic urticaria (CIU), chronic hives without a known cause) in people 12 years of age and older who continue to have hives that are not controlled with H1 antihistamine treatment.
 It is not known if XOLAIR is safe and effective in people with CSU under 12 years of age.